sendle/sendle_ruby_exercise/README.md

 **DO NOT FORK THIS REPOSITORY IN GITHUB, JUST CLONE IT AND FOLLOW THE INSTRUCTIONS FOR SUBMISSION AT THE END OF THE README**

-Hi, thanks for taking the Sendle Elixir coding test.
+Hi, thanks for taking the Sendle Ruby coding test.

 The purpose of this test is for us to get a sense of your skill level with the Ruby Programming Language and to see how you think and your problem solving approach.